JayZCrash2000/vehicle-price-predictor/README.md

 - Car **age** and **mileage** are the strongest predictors of price depreciation
 - **Diesel cars** retain value longer than petrol in the Indian market
 - **Brand premium** (luxury vs economy) adds significant non-linear variance
-- Gradient Boosting outperforms Linear Regression by ~26% in R²

 ---